-Coming on the scene in 1993 Ford introduced the SVT (Special Vehicle Team) line of cars and trucks.
-This was a high performance line that included top of the line engine and body modifications.
-One of these being the hopped up version of the single cab F-150 know and the Lightning.
+Beginning in 1993, Ford Motor Company introduced the SVT (Special Vehicle Team) line of cars and trucks.
+This was a high-performance line that included top-of-the-line engine, body, and suspension modifications.
+One of these vehicles being the hopped-up version of the single cab Ford F-150 known as the Ford SVT Lightning.

 The exterior of the body was highlighted by exclusive front and rear bumpers.
 Special Lightning logos ordained the bedsides and the tailgate letting everyone know who coming down the road.
 1993 models were offered in black and red while the 1994 and 1995 options came in white as well.